Simpson-Computer-Technologies-Research/uwaterloo.courses/README.md

 <h3>How does the Caching Work?</h3>

-- The Cache system was originally designed using redis, a fast, in memory database that managed to reach query speeds up to under 100ms.
-For the time being while I learn more about redis and it's many capabilities, I decided to implement an in-memory cache map that holds all the course data.
+- The Cache system was originally designed to use redis; a fast, in memory database that achieved query speeds under 100ms.
+For the time being as I learn more about redis and it's many capabilities, I decided to implement an in-memory cache map that holds all the course data.
 This made it possible to achieve speeds up to 3-10x faster than before.

 # API
 <h3>Why make an API?</h3>
-I decided to make an api because it will be used for refreshing the cache whenever somebody calls the /course endpoint.
+I decided to make an api because it will be used for refreshing the cache.
 I also chose to make an api because the university of waterloo api only allows 5000 requests per month and the data is quite limited.
 <br>